SourayaAbdelKader/math_assistant/README.md

 - To keep the database scalable for this project, the website uses MySQL database.
 MySQL is an open-source relational database management system (RDBMS).A relational database organizes data into one or more data tables in which data may be related to each other; and it facilitates testing database integrity and creation of backups.

-- This project uses also 2 third party APIs.
-The first is [Firebase](https://firebase.google.com/), integrated in this project for the notifications.
-The second is [Mathpix](https://mathpix.com/), its goal is to scan the pictures and extract math equations from it.
+- This project uses also 2 third party APIs:
+  - The first is [Firebase](https://firebase.google.com/), integrated in this project for the push notifications.
+  - The second is [Mathpix](https://mathpix.com/), its goal is to scan the pictures and extract math equations from it.
+Mathpix scan handwritten and printed images of math equations and convert them into [Latex](https://openbase.com/js/react-latex), which will help displaying math symbols and complex equations.

 <br><br>
 <img src="./readme/title5.svg"/>